gvwilson/sensibleadventures/wrestler/wrestler.md

 when we got here, we could do this ourselves.
 Why in Tir's name do we need somebody else?"
 Another snowball smacked against the wall.

-Just then Argusson spotted a dark blot approaching the gate.
+Just then Argasdottir spotted a dark blot approaching the gate.
 "Eh, Luftie, he's here," he said, struggling to his feet inside a double layer of furs.
 "Hello, Walker, good day!"